French Food Is Back in a Big Way

 photo by Frank Lawler: Big Mec - Petit Trois - Los Angeles

-Identifying local ingredients or the highest quality products as the cornerstone of redefined casual French cuisine might sound like an echo from the late ‘90s.
+Identifying local ingredients or the highest quality products as the cornerstone of redefined casual French style might sound like an echo from the late ‘90s.
 But the standard for the quality has evolved.
 Operators behind casual French concepts have far more access to local and regional artisanal purveyors and can commission farmers to grow specialty produce.

 Westermann, for example, wouldn’t be able to pull off his concept without the farmers raising heritage birds in the New York and New England areas, a discovery that took a year’s worth of research.
 Birds are raised past the requisite 90 days with a specialty diet to achieve a deeper flavor profile and texture, he says.

-Including seasonal and locally grown produce is a given for most chefs, but Chef-owner Gavin Kaysen says having more choices of where he sources from is essential.
+Including seasonal and locally grown produce is a given for most chefs, but chef-owner Gavin Kaysen says having more choices of where he sources from is essential.

-Evoke a Feeling Bellecour fully embraces its Frenchness by paying homage to Lyon, France, the birthplace of his mentor and former boss of seven years, Chef Daniel Boulud.
+Bellecour fully embraces its Frenchness by paying homage to Lyon, France, the birthplace of his mentor and former boss of seven years, Chef Daniel Boulud.

 Food, design and hospitality are all inspired by Kaysen’s numerous visits to Lyon restaurants, along with the more intimate experiences sharing meals with Boulud’s family who still live on the farm where the French chef grew up.